 What Are the Risks of a Renal Arteriography?

-There’s a chance that you will experience an allergic reaction to the contrast material used in this procedure, but allergic reactions are rare.
+allergic reaction to the contrast material used in this procedure, but they’re

 - blood clots